janearc/cooking/recipes/pumpkin/chorizo-sage-stuffed-pumpkin.md

 Before placing in the oven, take the two green onions set aside, and drive one into each of the pumpkins and leave just a little of their tops sticking out so that they keep the top of the pumpkin from sealing.
 The idea is to let some moisture escape from the inside of the pumpkin and allow it to settle a little while cooking, and to allow it to crust a little and to not collapse.

 There are no animal products, so it just needs to heat through to the center, which can be measured with a thermometer.
-350°F for 45 minutes should do the job.
-There is no *need* to eat the pumpkins; they are provided for appearance and to lend character to the meal.
-However, after the food is served, they can be used in later dishes themselves.
+350°F for 90 minutes should do the job.

+When serving, scoop the soyrizo/pasta/cheese/potato mixture out *with* the pumpkin; you have effectively created a pasta-cheese-seasoning-pumpkin-potato casserole.
+Serve this in bowls or on an appropriate plate.
+Discard into compost the pumpkin husks.